NoCodr-dev/NoCodr/src/walkthrough/step3.md

 Running into errors?
 Switch to Debug mode and describe the problem.
 NoCodr will analyze the code, find the issue, and apply a fix.

 You can paste error messages or point to a file.
-Kilo Code will take it from there.
+NoCodr will take it from there.